Almond Growers Feel the Heat

 Tuesday, July 31, 2012

-Seasoned PCA Tim Weststeyn with Crop Production Services out of Vernalis, California, knows all too well the damage that a variety of pests can cause to almond crops.
-When he steps into an almond grove with high ring nematode pressures he cannot see the plant-crippling pests, but their presence is impossible to miss.
-The microscopic nematodes damage plants by feeding on roots, depriving the plant of much-needed nutrients and water.
-Nematode damage leaves the plant and previously healthy trees susceptible to a range of threats, including bacterial canker, a damaging disease nematodes transmit.
+When he steps into an almond grove with high ring nematode pressures, he cannot see the plant-crippling pests, but their presence is impossible to miss.
+These microscopic pests damage plants by feeding on roots, depriving the plant of much-needed nutrients and water.
+Nematode damage leaves the plant and previously healthy trees susceptible to a range of threats, including bacterial canker.

-“You’ll have dieback in a tree, gumming, oozing, the limbs will suddenly die, buds will fall off the tree, they will look like they got burnt and they pretty much die,” Weststeyn explained.
+“You’ll have dieback in a tree, gumming, oozing, the limbs will suddenly die, buds will fall off the tree, they will look like they got burnt and they pretty much die,” said Weststeyn, with Crop Production Services of Vernalis, California.

 The dangers posed by nematodes and other pests drive many growers to fumigate at planting to reduce infestation.
 But, as expert PCAs know all too well, fumigation only lasts for so long.
 Eventually, pest populations begin to creep back up, causing crop destruction.